Dromediansk/mp-blog/src/markdown-pages/build-website-principles.md

 - It is necessary to have appropriate _**color theme**_.
 You can explore and choose one [in this color palette from Adobe](https://color.adobe.com/explore).
 Be aware of sufficient contrast between background and texts to keep principles of accessibility.
 More about that topic later in this article.
 - If you don't have artistic _**images**_ in your storage, feel free to use illustrations from [Freellustrations](https://freellustrations.com/), [Iconscout](https://iconscout.com/paper-illustrations) or [Delesign](https://delesign.com/free-designs/graphics/).
 For high-resolution photos I recommend searching in [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/) or [Pixabay](https://thenextscoop.com/websites-download-free-quality-images/).
 - _**Animations**_.
 Trust me, people glad to visit fluid and nice-looking pages.
 They shouldn't be excessive or too many, so if you are beginner in this field, make them simple and lightweight.
-The less is sometimes more.
+Less is sometimes more.
 You can code them in pure CSS or use one of the animation libraries - e.g. [Animate.css](https://daneden.github.io/animate.css/).
 - You don't have to reinvent the wheel, therefore there is one more and much simplier option - _**templates**_, which help to create website in just few hours.
 You can use [Startbootstrap](https://startbootstrap.com/themes/) or [Creative Tim](https://www.creative-tim.com/).
 On the other hand it has its downside - you will not experience mysterious behaviours of CSS.

 > “Design is not just what it looks like and feels like.
 Design is how it works.”